At a Glance

 People who use PAP machines, including APAP machines, sometimes report side effects like sinus irritation, nosebleeds, dry mouth, and facial discomfort from their mask.
 However, these side effects may be alleviated by choosing the right PAP accessories.

 For people who experience dry mouth and nasal irritation, adding warmth and moisture to the pressurized air with a heated humidifier may ease this discomfort.
-Many APAP machines have integrated humidifiers, but stand-alone units are also available.
+Most modern APAP machines have integrated humidifiers.
 Heated tubing can also help warm the airflow while minimizing condensation in the tubing and mask.

 Speak with your doctor to identify the correct CPAP mask type for your prescribed pressure settings and sleep position.
 If you’re a side or stomach sleeper and find that your mask becomes dislodged during the night and leads to air leaks, a CPAP pillow featuring cutouts or curves may help ensure a secure mask fit.